In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

-Colombia will surprise you, and we’re sure you’ll fall in love with it!
-But Colombia will also surprise you!
+Colombia is going to amaze you, you are going to fall in love with it, we are sure of it!
+But Colombia is also going to surprise you!

-So here’s a slightly different post, where we give you some information to take more or less lightly… some details are good to know, others we’d rather not think about, and some really important ones to take into account before you consider visiting this wonderful country called Colombia.
+So here is a slightly different article, where we give you information to take more or less lightly… a few details are good to know, others we would have preferred not to think about and some really important to take into account before considering visiting this wonderful country that is Colombia.

 Contents